top of page

 Athletics

 NCS Scholastic program honors.
-All Varsity Carondelet Sports earned a GPA of 3.5 or higher (including club sports).
+All Varsity Carondelet Sports earned a GPA of 3.5 and above (including club sports).

 Student Life